Course Accommodation, Directions and Other Specifics

 Accommodation

 Accommodation is in student self-provided tents in our campground.
 If you don’t have your own camping equipment (tent, sleeping bag, etc.) they can be purchased in neighboring Lismore.
-Campsite amenities are adequately basic at this point in time.
-They include a composting toilet and a shower with hot water being provided by a wood fired hot water system.
+Campsite amenities are camper van parking, both on flat ground and off the ground roofed camping shelters with state of the art modern clean compost toilets and solar heated gas backed up hot showers, a coin operated launderette, internet cafe and student kitchen with a refrigerator, free national calls telephone.

-All the water taps, which are connected to the main kitchen and house, are safe to drink from and there will be one clearly labelled tap in the camp area, which will provide safe drinking water.
+All the water taps, which are connected to the campsite infrastructure, are safe to drink from, which will provide safe drinking water.
 However, please be aware that all other taps around the property are connected to dam water supplies, which are not suitable for drinking.

-Given our proximity to a watercourse we ask that you ensure that your toiletries, soaps, etc., are eco-friendly.
+We ask that you ensure that your toiletries, soaps, etc., are eco-friendly.
 That means free of any chemicals and labelled as such.
-Please ensure you bring your own towel as we have a limited supply.
+Please ensure you bring your own towel.

-There is no power in the camp ground, so please bring a torch/flashlight.
+There is no outside lighting system in the camp ground, so please bring a torch/flashlight.

 Food